Santos-cichlids/carruthersetal2024-masoko-vision-eggspots/README.md

 # carruthersetal2024-masoko-vision-eggspots
-Script used to perform colour calibration and anal fin colour measurements in photographs from A. calliptera 'masoko'
+This repository contains the scripts used to perform colour calibration and anal fin colour measurements in photographs from A. calliptera 'masoko'.

-**instructions -> work in progress**
+You will also find the bootstap code used to account for the batch effects seen in egg-spot and control colours (see methods).

+**Below is the code to run the colour calibration and colour measurements**

 ```
 test.calib = calibrateLab (roidir="~/Desktop/cielab_masoko_colourcalibration/D31J03/roidir",